Anyline Raises $20 Million in Growth Funding Round to Answer Exponential Demand for Mobile Data Capture Technology

 "We celebrated our Series A round in January 2020 with enthusiasm for the potential of our data-capture technology and how it would be embraced by the market," said Lukas Kinigadner, CEO and co-founder, Anyline.
 "We never could have anticipated how 2020 would accelerate our growth, as we fulfilled the critical need that businesses had to deliver safe, contactless digital experiences.
 Companies have been challenged to do more, at a faster rate, often with far fewer resources.
 Anyline's technology has helped them to gain efficiencies and reduce the errors that can occur with manual data entry.
 Energized by our increased momentum over the past year, this latest round of investment will enable us to substantially grow our team as we strive to make mobile data capture even more intuitive and attainable for businesses today."

 Founded in 2013, Anyline now supports more than 250 companies and governmental organizations using its scanning solutions to digitize their data and improve operational efficiency.
-The company has strategic partnerships with industry leaders such as Zebra Technologies and Motorola, and key customers include Discount Tire, PepsiCo, E.ON, Tata, Comerso, Canon, and the World Food Programme.
+The company has strategic partnerships with industry leaders such as Zebra Technologies, and key customers include Discount Tire, PepsiCo, E.ON, Tata, Comerso, Canon, and the World Food Programme.

 Since Anyline's Series A funding round last year, the company has released its proprietary AI platform, Anyline Trainer, a web-based, end-to-end computer vision and machine learning suite that can train a custom Optical Character Recognition (OCR) scanner in hours.
 The solution automates the process of developing a tailor-made mobile data capture solution, reducing a process that normally takes weeks to only a few hours for a working prototype.
 Using this technology, Anyline has created new solutions for the likes of Discount Tire and Tata.
 The company has also recently developed ID scanners for Arabic text and will soon launch Cyrillic text recognition.